P1xt/p1xt-guides/README.md

-# Computer Science and Programming - Version 4.0
+# Computer Science and Programming

 Please read the [FAQ](./faq.md) and note that there are [Tier Project Ideas](./project_ideas.md) to help you select projects.